Stay Connected with the Somerville Public Schools

 Find the complete School Committee schedule, agendas and meeting minutes (as approved) online at www.somerville.k12.ma.us/school-committee.

-- Tuesday, March 28, 7:00pm: Educational Programs & Instruction Subcommittee Meeting at the SPS Central Office (8 Bonair St.)
+- Wednesday, June 21, 6:00pm: Educational Programs & Instruction Subcommittee Meeting at the Central Office Conference Room (8 Bonair St.)

-- Wednesday, March 29, 7:00pm: School Committee Meeting for Finance & Facilities at the SPS Central Office (8 Bonair St.)
+- Wednesday, June 21, 7:00pm: School Committee Meeting for Finance and Facilities at the Central Office Conference Room (8 Bonair St.)

 Community News & Events

-SCATV Summer Youth Program Registration.
+- SCATV Summer Youth Program Registration.
 SCATV Summer is back and better than ever!
 Fill out this form to register your child for one or more of our upcoming summer youth programs.
-Please note that all programs are for ages 8 and up, except for the Teen Movie Making camp which is geared towards teens only.
-(If you have a youth on the cusp we may approve them on a case by case basis).
-All programs run Monday-Friday, from 9am-3pm, with a showcase at the end of the week that families are invited and encouraged to attend.
-The cost per week is $200 (except for Wild Tales, which is free), but there are full and partial scholarships available for those who qualify.
-Please note we give priority to youth from Somerville, low income youth, and new campers–although we encourage everyone to apply.
+All programs are for ages 8 and up, except for the Teen Movie Making camp which is geared towards teens only.
+Programs run Monday-Friday, from 9am-3pm.
+The cost per week is $200 (except for Wild Tales, which is free); full and partial scholarships available for those who qualify.
 Accepted campers will be contacted directly with a link to pay and complete registration.
-If you have any questions, or would like to know more about any of our programs, please contact Heather McCormack at firstname.lastname@example.org or 617-628-8826.
+Questions?
+Contact Heather McCormack at email@example.com or 617-628-8826.

 Archive of this year's CONNECTIONS e-Newsletter: